Leadership is hard and every decision a leader makes is subject to opinion. Different opinions. Lots of different opinions.

 Every pastor and leader I know agrees people-pleasing is not a good quality for a leader.
 Talking with hundreds of pastors every year, however, I’d have to say this has to be one of the most frequent weaknesses pastors admit to me.
 For the pastor, when our aim is to please people, many times we are motivated more by what people want than even what God wants for the church.
 This is obviously dangerous.
 Hopefully, I don’t have to build the case here.

 But what are the casualties of people pleasing?
 What are the organizational casualties?
 How does it ultimately play out among people in the church or organization we are attempting to lead?
 Knowing these answers may help us be more determined not to allow people-pleasing to be our motivation in leadership.

 Here are 7 casualties of being a people pleaser:

-Disloyalty is rampant – One would think people pleasing builds loyal supporters, but actually the reverse is more true.
-People don’t trust a people pleaser, because they quickly learn what the leader says isn’t necessarily the whole truth, but what will keep the leader popular.
-The people pleaser says what people want to hear more than what needs to be said.
+One would think people pleasing builds loyal supporters, but actually the reverse is more true.
+The people-pleaser says what people want to hear more than what needs to be said.
+Consequently, people don’t trust a people-pleaser, because they quickly learn what the leader says isn’t necessarily the whole truth, but what will keep the leader popular.

-Mediocrity reigns – Second best under a people pleasing leader becomes the new goal not a consolation.
+Second best under a people-pleasing leader becomes the new goal not a consolation.
 Lackluster results ultimately lower standards.
-In an effort to please everyone the team compromises what “could be” for what keeps people temporarily happy.
+In an effort to please everyone, the team compromises what “could be” for what keeps people temporarily happy.
 (Emphasis on the temporarily.)

-Visions stall – Visions are intended to take us places.
+Visions are intended to take us places.
 Noble places we’ve never been.
-That involves change.
+This involves change.
+Always.
 And, change is hard.
+Always.
 People don’t like change.
-People pleasers like people to be happy.
+People-pleasers like people to be happy.
 You see where this one is going?

 Be honest.
 Ever worked for a people pleaser?
 Ever been one?